-The United Church, at the corner of Temple and Elm Streets in New Haven, around 1900-1915.
+The view around 1904-1909.
 Image courtesy of the Library of Congress, Detroit Publishing Company Collection.

 As discussed in more detail in the previous post, the Metropolitan Museum of Art has been at this location on 5th Avenue since 1880, but the building has been dramatically expanded and altered from its original appearance over the years.
 The first two photos here, taken only a few years apart, show some of this work in progress during the early 20th century.